 When asked, most "ex-Christians" claim that "intellectual skepticism" is a major deciding factor in their rejection of Christianity.
 Is it the only factor?
 No. But it's a common theme.
 You see, all their lives they were told "what to believe" but they were never told "why it's believable".
 If intellectual skepticism is an obvious problem then rigorous training in Christian apologetics is, we believe, an obvious solution.
 Unfortunately, many pastors and youth pastors don't know where or how to start.
 We're here to help you!

-1. Use our free survey to survey your teenagers.
-Let's get a read on the doubts and questions they are wrestling with so we can start answering the questions they are actually asking (not just the questions we hope they are asking).
+1. Ask your youth workers to survey your teenagers!
+Let's get a read on the doubts they are wrestling with so we can start answering the questions they are actually asking (not just the questions we hope they are asking).

-2. Reach out to our Director, Jeremy Smith, to book a Faith Ascent seminar.
+2. Reach out to our Executive Director, Jeremy Smith, to book a Faith Ascent seminar at your church!
 Our seminars are perfect for addressing the questions and doubts revealed in the survey results in a winsome but content heavy way.